 Both Chairman Mao and President Nixon are now pushing up daisies, and their present-day replacements are reverse images of them.
 The future belongs to those who are productive.

 As investment guru Jim Rogers has stated, the future belonged to the British in the 19th century and the Americans in the 20th century.
 The Chinese will own the 21st century.
-Accordingly, Mr. Rogers now lives in Singapore.
+Accordingly, Mr. Rogers made Singapore his home.

 We are passing through the early stages of a period of dramatic change.
 The economic and political world is in the process of turning upside down.
 Those who come out the other side of this change with their skin on will be those who have diversified both their wealth (however large or small) and, indeed, themselves, so that they are positioned to thrive in the future, rather than to remain where they are and be a part of the decline.